daveynj/fullplanwise/replit.md

    - Most lessons now complete in a single batch with no inter-batch delays
    - Maintained parallel execution with Promise.all for fast generation

-**Impact**: Faster lesson generation with DeepSeek Chat v3.1, more cost-effective image generation with Runware.ai, and optimized batch processing for typical lesson size.
+**Impact**: More cost-effective image generation with Runware.ai, faster batch processing for typical lesson size (single batch of 10 images with no delays).

 ## External Dependencies

 - **AI Services**:
-    - DeepSeek Chat v3.1 (via OpenRouter) - Lesson content generation
+    - xAI Grok-4-Fast (via OpenRouter) - Lesson content generation
     - Runware.ai (Flux Schnell model) - Image generation
 - **Payment & Communication**:
     - Stripe (Subscription and payment processing)